Cumulocity-IoT/apama-eplapps-tools/doc/using-pysys.rst

 In order to view documentation on classes for PySys helpers for EPL Apps please see: `PySys helpers <https://SoftwareAG.github.io/apama-eplapps-tools/doc/pydoc/>`_

-See :doc:`Testing the performance of your EPL apps <performance-testing>` for details on writing performance tests.
+See :doc:`Testing the performance of your EPL apps and smart rules <performance-testing>` for details on writing performance tests.

 To run in Apama EPL Apps, your run.py should look something like this: